 (10) Authority to grant approval to opt-out of lecture recordings in University-managed lecture theatres is held by the Faculty Pro Vice-Chancellors.

 (11) The University will endeavour to make staff and students aware that a class is being recorded.

-(13) The University has in place a mechanism to enable staff and other presenters to stop the automatic uploading of a recording to the learning management system if there is an unforeseen problem in class.
-Unforeseen problems might include the inadvertent divulgence of personal information in class, use of materials that would breach commercial confidence, or an unanticipated event which it would be inappropriate to have recorded and my contravene University policy.
+(13) The University has in place a mechanism to enable staff and other presenters to pause and resume recordings in equipped rooms.
+Recordings can also be made unavailable in the learning management system if there is an unforeseen problem in class.
+Unforeseen problems might include the inadvertent divulgence of personal information in class, use of materials that would breach commercial confidence, or an unanticipated event where it would be inappropriate to have the lecture recorded and may contravene University policy.

-(14) Recordings published on the University's learning management system are copyright and only students enrolled in the course or authorised for other purposes, may download and use those recordings for their personal study.
-Students are not permitted to share or otherwise make recordings available for downloading or use by others.
+(14) Recordings published on the University's learning management system are subject to copyright and only students enrolled in the course or authorised for other purposes, may download and use those recordings for their personal study.
+Students are not permitted to share or otherwise make recordings available to download or use by others.

-(15) Recordings will be stored for a period of 18 months from date of creation.
-At the end of this period, the recording will be archived for a period of 6 months and will then be deleted.
+(15) Recordings will be stored for a period of 12 months from date of creation.
+At the end of this period, the recording will be deleted.